thompson-ad/graphbook/NOTES.md

 Then make this first component, `App.js`.
 If webpack can't render hello world make sure you have a `.babelrc` file set up.

+### Rendering Arrays from React State (some fake data)

+We will work with some fake data in the App.js component for now but we will later replace this with some data from our graphql API.